+Inflation eats away at the value of money over time: €100 in 2020 will not buy the same basket of goods and services it buys now.
+To counter this, investments can include measures to take account of inflation.
 This is known as index-linking.
-As the name suggests, the index-linked investment payout – interest on an account or bond, or return on an investment – is linked to a particular index.
-Such arrangements can apply for a wide range of common investments, including savings accounts, bonds and pensions.
+The index-linked investment payout – interest on an account or bond, or return on an investment – is linked to a particular index.
+Such arrangements can apply to a range of common investments, including savings accounts, bonds and pensions.

 A common form of index-linking is to ensure investment income increases at the same rate as inflation.
-A savings certificate, for example, might pay 1% a year plus an extra amount to match the speed at which inflation has gone up.
+A savings certificate, for example, might pay one percent a year plus an extra amount to match the speed at which inflation has gone up.
 This aims to ensure that the purchasing power of the investment does not deteriorate as prices rise.
 The eZonomics video How to protect your savings from inflation explains further.

-Arguments for and against index-linking
+For and against index-linking

 Because of the inflation-related payments, index-linked investments typically have a basic rate of interest that is lower than that on an ordinary investment.
 When choosing between an index-linked account and an ordinary account for which payments are not linked to inflation, investors weigh up how fast they think inflation is likely to rise and how much risk they want to take.

-Retirees buying a pension annuity have the option to index-link the payments so their future income rises with inflation.
+Retirees buying a pension annuity may have an option to index-link the payments so their future income rises with inflation.
 However, as this tends to mean a lower starting income, it's not an easy decision.
-A standard annuity will pay a fixed amount, say €5,000 a year, whose purchasing power will decline over time.
+A standard annuity will pay a fixed amount, say €5,000 a year, and the purchasing power will decline over time.
 An index-linked payment might pay €3,000 a year but the amount increases in line with inflation.

 Your index or mine?

-While the United States and most European countries use a consumer prices index, the United Kingdom also currently uses a retail prices index as a link for certain government bonds, pensions and benefits.
+Choosing an index-linked investments will depend on which index the payouts are linked to.
+Most people understand that inflation is a general rise in prices of goods and services.
+But inflation can be measured in different ways.
+While the United States and most European countries use a consumer price index, the United Kingdom also currently uses a retail price index for certain government bonds, pensions and benefits.
 As well as inflation, investments can be linked to stock market indices to ensure they match average gains in equity prices.